Lisbeth Reading. Artist: Carl Larsson. Picture Credit: Heritage Art/Heritage Images via Getty Images

 My first awareness of politics was of a Badman, the Badman: Graham Badman, the titular conductor of the 2009 Review into Elective Home Education in England.
 As a young child, I thought this name highly appropriate.
 Mr Badman had been commissioned by then Secretary of State for Children, Schools and Families Ed Balls to investigate home education, to understand how it was regulated by local authorities and whether it was being used as a cover for widespread child abuse.
 Following his report, in the Queen’s speech that year Brown’s government promised to bring in compulsory registration and regulation of home educators.
 This met with outrage from parents.

 On the 8th of December 2009 petitions from 120 constituencies were presented in the House of Commons, the highest number ever presented simultaneously on a single topic.
-(My father tried to hand our constituency’s petition to our Labour MP but he didn’t show up).
+(My father gave our constituency’s petition to our Labour MP, but he didn’t submit it.)
 The Parliamentary Select Committee overseeing the Department launched its own inquiry into the quality of the review.
 In their findings they underlined the poor and rushed quality of the evidence presented by Badman in support of his proposals.
 The Committee vigorously rejected any form of compulsory registration or monitoring.
 In the election of 2010 home educators, many of whom were lifelong Labour voters, dropped Labour en masse.
 The government’s election defeat put the issue to rest for the time.

 In the recent King’s Speech a Labour government have once again put forward their ambition to register and regulate home educators.
 The idea had already been revived in 2021 by the Conservatives following a 2019 consultation of Children not in School, smuggled in as part of proposed legislation on unregistered religious schools, primarily citing concerns about incidences of unregistered Jewish and Muslim schools.